 The general lessons from this work are that even when a substantial amount of work has been done to improve the scalability of a complex software framework, there are always challenges when trying to move to significantly larger problems and machines.
-Furthermore these challenges will often, in our experience and from the anecdotal evidence of others, involve technical innovation at the level of the algorithms, data structures and software architectures with a level of scale-related difficulty that is often unique to those scales.
+Furthermore it is generally accepted by those working on the largest computers that these challenges will often involve technical innovation at the level of the algorithms, data structures and software architectures with a level of difficulty that is often unique to those scales.

 9. Acknowledgments.
 An award of computer time was provided by the Innovative and Novel Computational Impact on Theory and Experiment (INCITE) program.
 This research used resources of the Argonne Leadership Computing Facility at Argonne National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under contract DE-AC02-06CH11357.
 This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (award number ACI 1238993) and the state of Illinois.
 Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.
 This work was supported by the National Science Foundation under subcontracts No. OCI0721659, the NSF OCI PetaApps program, through award OCI 0905068.
-The support of the NSF XSEDE network is also acknowledged, particularly the team at TACC who also provided a Director's discretionary allocation to enable the final run to be made.
+The support of the NSF XSEDE network is also acknowledged, particularly the support of TACC who also provided a Director's discretionary allocation to enable the final run to be made.